Employee Onboarding Form

 E-Signature for Policies

-New hires type their name to sign off on the employee handbook, code of conduct, and IT policy.
-Each signature is timestamped and IP-logged for your records.
+New hires can sign off on the employee handbook, code of conduct, and IT policy with a digital signature field.

 Captures Emergency Contacts